 Motorcycle operators are victims of crashes that cause injury and death at a rate much greater than what other motorists experience.
 But they shouldn’t suffer more or be compensated less than others, so when you’ve been hurt in a crash, you need to make sure you have a team on your side that will fight to win the resources you need for a full recovery.

-The attorneys at Kohan & Bablove, LLP have extensive experience with motorcycle accident law, and we offer a free consultation to every client.
+The attorneys at Kohan & Bablove, Injury Attorneys have extensive experience with motorcycle accident law, and we offer a free consultation to every client.
 Give us a call today at 1-844-404-2400 or complete the online contact form at the bottom of the page.